 For details of results click here

 IGC Winter Cup Competition Rules 2017 – 2018

 1. For events where Winter Greens are in operation, any stationary ball either equidistant from or closer to the hole than the length of the grip of a standard putter may automatically be considered as holed in one further shot (i.e. as a ‘gimme’).

 2. A ball on a closely mown area of the course (i.e. an area cut to the length of the fairway or less) with the exception of the green (where normal rules apply), may, after marking, be lifted, without penalty, cleaned and placed within the diagonal length of the scorecard of the course being played such placing not to be nearer the hole.

-In the event of a tie (1st/2nd overall only), the winner will be decided by the highest bonus.
-If still a tie, by knocking out the highest and lowest card (1st and 6th), then 2nd and 5th until a winner is found.
+In the event of a tie for 1st place, the winner is decided by knocking out the highest and lowest card (1st and 6th), then 2nd and 5th and so on, until a winner is found.

 There is one category.